obewan/SMLP/README.md

 # Roadmap to first release

-- Add a pipe input. `[in progress]`
+- Add a socket input. `[in progress]`
-- Add a socket input.
 - Add an interactive testing (command line input).
 - Add an auto-training feature (searching for the best parameters).
-- Add a GUI (but probably on a more advanced project).
+- Prepare the release (cleaning, refactoring, testing, documentation, packaging).

 _Tensors, CUDA support and ONNX (Open Neural Network Exchange) format will be for an other and more advanced AI project._